syncfusion-content/uwp-docs/uwp/DataGrid/Selection.md

 Extended
 </td>
 <td>
 Allows selecting multiple rows or cells.
-You can select multiple rows or cells in the SfDataGrid by dragging the mouse or by using the key modifiers <kbd>Ctrl</kbd> and <kbd>Shift</kbd>.
+You can select multiple rows or cells in the Data Grid by dragging the mouse or by using the key modifiers <kbd>Ctrl</kbd> and <kbd>Shift</kbd>.
 </td>
 </tr>
 </table>